silagokth/SiLagoDoc/docs/ToolChain/Sylva/Explanations/DSE-Bind.md

 `latency_nodes` is a list of execution times of every node in the app graph.
 We get this value by linking the chosen alimp latency field to it:
 `start_time_nodes` is a list of start times of every node in the app graph.
 The start time of a node is the time when the node starts to execute.
 `end_time_nodes` is a list of end times of every node in the app graph.
-The end time of a node is the time when the node ends to execute.
+The end time of a node is the time when the node ends its execution.

 First, we link the selected alimp latency to `latency_nodes`:
 - `latency_{NODE_ID}[selected_alimp_{NODE_ID}] == latency_nodes[i]`